The Best Coffee You've Never Tasted - 7 Reasons Red Eye Bistro Is Unique

 4. Delivery Options

 We recently launched our subscription program!
 This is your click-it-and-forget-it way to get coffee delivered to your doorstep.
 You have the option to choose the roasts you want, or go with Bistro's Choice and let us surprise you.
-You set the frequency of deliveries - once every other week or once a month - and how long you'd like the subscription to run.
+You set the frequency of deliveries - from 1 to 4 times a month - and how long you'd like the subscription to run.

 I recommend giving it a whirl for 3-6 months.
 You'll never again run out of coffee, and it's a bit like Christmas getting a box of fancy coffee in the mail every few weeks!
 Treat yo'self.